kevinsogo/compgen/docs/src/CONTEST.md

 This will create the folder `kgkompiled/EXAMPLECONTEST` from two example problems.

-Please keep in mind though that the Italian format is very limited (acknowledged even by the [official CMS docs](https://cms.readthedocs.io/en/v1.4/External%20contest%20formats.html)), so, as with DOMjudge, a lot of the contest config settings are thrown away.

 Be sure to set the `start_time` and `duration` fields, otherwise you might get errors importing the contest.